Submit: (1) all *.v hardware and necessary testing code you wrote (no generated or provided files), and (2) other requested items such as diagrams.

 Synthesis.
 If a problem requires synthesis, turn in paper copies of the following.
 Print in a way that results are easy to understand but conserves paper (multiple files per page, 8 or 9 point font, multiple columns).
 Delete sections of many repeated lines with a few copies of the line plus the comment: <many lines removed> .

-Run all compiles with "medium" effort unless told otherwise.
-Do not modify the synthesis script except for functional purposes (e.g., to change or add source file names).
+Run all compiles with "medium" effort.
+Do not modify the synthesis script except for functional purposes (e.g., to specify source file names).

 Functionality.
 For each design problem, you must write by hand 1) whether the design is fully functional, and 2) the failing sections if any exist.